CartoDB/cartodb-postgresql/doc/cartodbfy-requirements.rst

 A valid CartoDB table shall meet the following conditions:

-- Have a ``cartodb_id`` column with integer, unique and non-null values as primary key with a sequence as default value
+- Have a ``cartodb_id`` column with integer, unique, non-zero and non-null values as primary key with a sequence as default value
 - Have a ``the_geom`` column of type ``Geometry`` with SRID 4326
 - Have a ``the_geom_webmercator`` column of type ``Geometry`` with SRID 3857
 - The columns ``the_geom`` and ``the_geom_webmercator`` shall be in sync (task of the ``update_the_geom_webmercator`` trigger)